 Our liturgy is what brings the community together to be in communion with God and each other.
 Men and women, boys and girls, age 10 through adult, are invited to participate in this important aspect of our common life by taking part in the service.
 Acolytes learn to light the altar candles, carry the torches in procession, assist the priest at the altar, and carry the processional crosses.
 No previous experience is needed; training is provided.
 Contact: Peter Lindsay, Acolyte Coordinator, through the church office at (513) 523-7559 or by email in order to begin service as an acolyte.

 Scripture, prayer, and the Eucharist are at the center of our common life in the liturgy.
-Men, women, and young adults are scheduled on a rotating basis to read the lessons and the psalms, to lead the community in the Prayers of the People and to administer the chalice at both the 8:00 AM and 10:30 AM services.
+Men, women, and young adults are scheduled on a rotating basis to read the lessons and the psalms, to lead the community in the Prayers of the People and to administer the chalice at the 10:30 AM service.
 Training is provided for these activities.
-Contact: The Rev. Tom Kryder-Reid through the church office at (513) 523-7559 or firstname.lastname@example.org to learn how you may be able to serve.
+Contact: The Rev. Sara Palmer through the church office at (513) 523-7559 or email@example.com to learn how you may be able to serve.

 Oblationists represent the congregation when they are asked to bring the unconsecrated bread and wine to the altar at the Offertory.
 They also distribute the alms basins to the congregation and bring the basins back to the altar just before the Great Thanksgiving.